 - They are the site for the storage of minerals like calcium.

-Fish is an aquatic organism which belongs to the subphylum Pisces.
-In the taxonomical hierarchy, fishes belong to the kingdom Animalia, phylum Chordata.
-They are in diverse groups which include jawless fish, armoured fish, cartilaginous fish, lobe-finned fishes and ray-finned fish and so on.
+Fish is an aquatic organism which belongs to the superclass Pisces.
+In the taxonomic hierarchy, fishes belong to the kingdom Animalia, phylum Chordata.
+They are in diverse groups which include armoured fish, cartilaginous fish, lobe-finned fish and ray-finned fish and so on.
 Among these, most of them are ectothermic i.e. cold-blooded organisms.
-According to the behavior and characteristics nature, they show diversity in their bodily structures.
-Most of the fishes have strong and firm bony skeletal system.
+According to the behaviour and characteristics of nature, they show diversity in their bodily structures.
+Most fishes have a strong and firm skeletal system.

 Skeletal System of Fish

 General features of fishes include fins, streamlines and scales and tails.
 But differences are highlighted under their skins.
 Hence classification is much easier based on the skeletal system.
-A variety of fishes is found in aquatic habitat some may be cartilaginous (Chondrichthyes) or bony fishes (Osteichthyes).
+A variety of fishes is found in aquatic habitats Some of these fishes are cartilaginous fishes (Chondrichthyes) whereas others are bony fishes (Osteichthyes).
 The skeletal system of fishes is either composed of thin and flexible cartilage or hard calcified bones or both.
 They are good swimmers and their body structures are designed accordingly.

-Gills are breathing organ for bony fishes.
+Gills are a pair of respiratory organs which present on each side of a fish and also some amphibians.
+These organs help organisms to absorb dissolved oxygen in the water and therefore help the fish in the respiration process.
 There are three pairs of bones that aid gills.
-These pair of bones is called gill arches which are made of bony filaments.
+These pairs of bones are called gill arches, which are made of bony filaments.
 Fins are a vital part of fish.
-They help for propulsion, steering, and stability.
+They help with propulsion, steering, and stability.
 Paired fins take up the role of steering while caudal fins and dorsal fins help in propulsion and stability respectively.

-For more details on skeletal system of fish and other species, download Byju’s- The Learning app.
+For more details on the skeletal system of fish and other species, visit BYJU’S.